arange/arange.github.io/privacy_tips.md

 However, reusing passwords has its pitfalls.
 If one website happens to get hacked in a data breach, malicious actors can then use compromise credentials that are used across multiple websites.
 Meanwhile, weak passwords can be too easily guessed/cracked in a short period of time via brute-force dictionary attacks.

-Here are some [Quick Tips from Australian Governent](https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-8-ten-tips-to-protect-your-privacy#protect-yourself-online)  as well.
+Here are some [Quick Tips from Australian Governent](https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-8-ten-tips-to-protect-your-privacy#protect-yourself-online) as well if you're interested.